xiix0/scam/README.md

-You teach best what you most need to learn.
+You will lose your present job and have to become a door to door mayonnaise salesman.